 If a business invites you to their shop to sell you goods or services, its owners/employees need to ensure that you have a safe and enjoyable experience.
 But what if a business violates safety rules and you get hurt?
-Then a Tampa slip and fall lawyer can help you recover what was taken.
+Then a Tampa slip and fall lawyer can help you recover what was taken away from you.